TinosNitso/VanityTXID-Plugin/README.md

 # VanityTXID-Plugin

 Next version, 1.6.0, will include a third app, **VanityHash**, to vanitize any file's SHA256 Checksum, by appending an 8B nonce.
 These document hashes are fundamental to various protocols.
-I can easily get a pattern 3 long for the full 1.3MiB .zip plugin, itself.
-What's interesting is putting very powerful apps all inside a Bitcoin wallet.
+What's interesting is putting powerful apps all inside a Bitcoin wallet.
 I'll also re-build the VanityTXID-Plugin exe since the winning thread is missing 'goto Finish' & accidentally does an extra hash at the end (tiny speed issue due to code Copy-Paste missing a line).

 ![alt text](https://github.com/TinosNitso/VanityTXID-Plugin/blob/main/Screenshots/v1.5.0.png)